 Welcome!
-I'm a Visiting Professor in the Department of Economics at Florida International University.
-My primary research interest is Applied Economics with a focus on Organizational Economics and Political Economy.
+I'm a Visiting Assistant Teaching Professor in the Department of Economics at Florida International University.
+My primary research interests are in Applied Microeconomics, with focus on Organizational Economics, Labor Economics, and Industrial Organization.
+My methodological interests include Game Theory, Market Design, Causal Inference, and Machine Learning in Economics.

 Research